COSC3020/quicksort-pivot-jataylor111-1/README.md

 Since each L or R have a 1/4 chance of being bad we get a $\frac{1}{4^3} = \frac{1}{64}$ * 8 for each possible combo = $\frac{8}{64}$ $\approx$ = 12.5% of a bad pivot.

-Now we have to take combinations of left, right, and middle because even though middle is good almost for sure, the introduction of left and right will lower the chances of a good pivot
+Now we have to take combinations of left, right, and middle because even though middle is good almost fIor sure, the introduction of left and right will lower the chances of a good pivot

 So possible combinations are: LLM, LML, MLL, RRM, RMR, MRR